negri/wotclans/README.md

 3) Your code sucks!
 Will you improve it?

    Nah!
 It has a purpose, a reason, and works very fine giving the constraints of cost in running and maintening the site.
-But of course I will inprove it.
+But of course I will inprove it, and suggestions on how to inprove, refactor and so on are wellcome.

 4) I love you!
 Thanks!
 Can I use snippets of your code?